shayGafniel/venn-hood-finder/README.md

 3. Run a local instance of mongoDB on your local machine.
 By default the app will look for an instance at ```mongodb://localhost:27017/venn``` but you can provide a custom URI as an environment variable under ```MONGO_URI```.

     3.1.
-If you don't have an instance of the `neighborhood` collection under `X` db, then you can run `add name of script` to initiate the collection and data.
+If you don't have an instance of the `neighborhood` collection under `venn` db, then you can run `npm run loadDb` to initiate the collection and data.

 4. To run the project, use the following command:
 ```bash